wri/cities-cif/docs/developer.md

     Define a function for new indicator with input of the calculation zones as `GeoDataFrame` and output of the calculated indicators as `Pandas Series`.

+# Package structure

+The `City_metrix` library allows users of geospatial data to collect and apply zonal statistics on Global Geospatial Datasets for measuring sustainability indicators in urban areas.
+It provides two main functionalities:
+- Extracting geospatial `layers` based on specific areas of interests (defined as geodataframe)' These data layers are collected from any cloud source (Google Earth Engine, AWS S3 public buckets, Public APIs).
+Two formats of data layers are handled in `city_metrix`: Rasters and vectors.
+Rasters data are collected and transformed into _arrays_ using `xarray` (GEE images collections are converted also into `arrays` using `xee`) and vectors adata are stored as `geopandadataframe`.
+- Measuring `indicators` using the extracted `layers` by implementing zonal statistics operations

+The main package source code is located in `city_metrix` directory.

+## Layers
+The `layers` sub-directory contains the different scripts used to extract layers from various data sources.
+Every `layer` is defined in a separate `python` script (with the name of script referencing the name of the layer).

+Every layer is defined as a python `class`, which contains all instructions to calculate and extract the data from the global data sources.
+Every `layer class` should include at least a `get_data` function that will be used in the `indicators` script to collect the data based on a region of interest.

+## Indicators

+The indicators methods are defined in `metrics.py` file.
+Every indicator is implemented as separate function that uses the `layers` extraction defined in the `layers` sub-module.
+The indicators function take as input a `geodataframe` (defined by `zones`) and returns the indicator values.